4.1 React.js with Node.js

 • React directly in HTML with Babel, or

-• Setting up a React environment so that JSX can be executed at the server side
+• Setting up a React development environment so that JSX can be executed at the server side for app development

 • $ cd my-react-app